ColorfulGoat/px4-sim/README.md

 ### Visualizing Detections

-Inside the NoVNC desktop, open a terminal and run:
+Open a new terminal and run:

 ```bash
 source /opt/ros/jazzy/setup.bash